Last updated: September 21, 2021

 Updating your account settings

-You can update your account information and payment information by logging into your Abby Connect account and updating your account settings.
+Users and Clients who have registered for an Abby Connect account can update their account information and payment information by logging into their Abby Connect account and updating their account settings.
 If you are unable to update your account information in your Abby Connect account, please contact us and we can work with you to update the information.

 Access to your personal data